lchski/hoc-questions-data/README.md

 ## Summary

 This repo stores the processed data created by [`lchski/hoc-questions-analysis`](https://github.com/lchski/hoc-questions-analysis).
 It’s currently updated manually.
+If you want to play with the data quickly, you can [browse it in a datasette instance](https://hoc-written-questions.glitch.me/data/questions_and_responses) (a straightforward database/SQL interface, in your browser).

 **The most comprehensive file is `questions_and_responses.csv`.
 If you’re doing analysis, you probably want to use it.**